Cost to Stain a Fence

 Additional Costs

-It might be that you're completely starting from scratch and need a fence installed in the first place before staining, costing around £1,000 depending on size and length.
+It might be that you're completely starting from scratch and need a fence installed in the first place before staining.
+New fence installation costs around £1,000 depending on size and length.

-As your contractor has all the equipment out and is in reach, it may also be worth having your shed stained to kill two birds with one stone, adding an extra £150 to your budget.
+As your contractor has all the equipment out and is within reach, it may also be worth having your shed stained to kill two birds with one stone.
+The cost of having your shed stained will add an extra £150 to your budget.

 Labour Costs and Timescales

-The cost of labour for staining fences usually costs between £60-£120 depending on location, size of fence type of stain, and how long it takes to complete, with a large fence averaging around £120-£160.
+The cost of labour for staining fences usually costs between £60 and £120 depending on location, size of fence type of stain, and how long it takes to complete, with a large fence averaging around £120 to £160.

 One tradesman will usually work on this job, taking around a day to complete, possibly two if the fence and garden are larger than most.
 However, if you have large property grounds which require more staining, then it may take two tradespeople up to two days to complete, adding up labour costs.